garden-io/garden/docs/k8s-plugins/ephemeral-k8s/README.md

 Each user is granted a maximum of **20 hours per month** of ephemeral cluster usage where each cluster has a maximum lifetime of **4 hours**.
 After this period, the cluster is automatically destroyed.

-If you need to destroy the cluster before its maximum lifetime of 4 hours expires, you can do so by visiting your [web dashboard](https://app.garden.io) and selecting the option to destroy the ephemeral cluster from there.
+If you need to destroy the cluster before its maximum lifetime of 4 hours expires, you can do so by visiting your [dashboard](https://app.garden.io) and selecting the option to destroy the ephemeral cluster from there.
 This allows you to release resources and terminate the cluster when it's no longer needed.

 ## Limitations